vidya7395/netflix-gpt.github.io/README.md

 - Set up a redux store ✔️
 - Implemented sign-in sign out ✔️
 - Implemented update profile ✔️
+- Unsubscribe to the onAuthStateChanged callback
+- Movie list browse page

+# Bug Fix

+- If the user is not logged in redirect to login ✔️
+- If we type /browse in URL don't navigate and vice-versa ✔️

 # Features